galleg46/JavaADT-Robot/README.md

 # ADT-Robot
-Homework assignment where I implemented a data type that represents a simplified robot
+A homework assignment where I implemented a data type that represents a simplified robot

 In this assigment I provided two implentations for a simplified ADT for a robot.
 The two implementations use different data structures, but implement the same ADT.